bennett-diaz/simple-launchd-template/README.md

 Quickly set up a daemon/agent on macOS to run scheduled tasks

 ## Purpose
 Setting up launchd can be tedious.
-For beginniners, more time is spent toiling with XML files and file paths than programming.
-This repository provides a lightweight launchd demo to get an initial "cron job" working on your machine, that demonstrates the following automated tasks:
+This repository provides a turnkey launchd demo to get an initial "cron job" working on your machine.
+The repo demonstrates the following automated tasks:
 - Create a new folder at a 10 second interval
 - Launch an application at a 10 second interval
 - Execute a Python script at a 10 second interval

 You can build off of this simple demo for use cases such as:
-- Schedule email messages at a scheduled time
+- Send email messages at a scheduled time
-- Schedule social media posts
+- Automate social media publishing
 - Schedule sounds effects, wallpaper changes, or application launches
-- Schedule regular backups, maintenance tasks, and system maintenance
+- Configure recurring backups, maintenance tasks, and system maintenance

 ## Instructions
 1. Clone the repository